22nd April 2025

 • Amend its laws to ensure that the definitions of sexual violence crimes align with international human rights standards, explicitly including a consent-based definition of rape.

-• Set the minimum age of marriage at 18 without any exceptions and to enforce the prohibition of child and forced marriage.
+• Set the minimum age of marriage at 18 without any exceptions, and enforce the prohibition of child and forced marriage.
 This includes conducting comprehensive awareness campaigns to educate communities, schools, and local leaders about girls’ rights and the negative consequences of these practices.

 • Strengthen investigations and prosecutions of trafficking in women and girls, provide better training for criminal justice actors and lawyers, ensure that perpetrators receive adequate punishments, and guarantee that survivors have access to sufficient support services.